About the Host School

 About the IB Centre

-We have a new prep room for our three Science labs, a new music room, a greatly expanded IB library, and several new classrooms to accommodate our larger student population.
+We have a prep room for our three Science labs, a music room, a greatly expanded IB library, and several classrooms to accommodate our larger student population.

 Our students are very active in extracurricular activities.
-The IB CAS program (Creativity, Action, Service) requires students to actively take part in and reflect on extracurricular work; at our centre we have a very wide range of CAS clubs: football, table tennis, volleyball, dance, yoga, Roots & Shoots, MUN, Aviation, carpentry, French, video club, yearbook, arts and crafts, peer tutoring, photography, choir, “City Explorer”, and more.
+The IB CAS program (Creativity, Action, Service) requires students to actively take part in and reflect on extracurricular work; at our Centre we have a very wide range of CAS clubs: football, cricket, table tennis, volleyball, dance, Roots & Shoots, MUN, Aviation, carpentry, French, IBTV video club, yearbook, arts and crafts, peer tutoring, photography, choir, and more.

 Shanghai is an exciting "cutting edge" cosmopolitan city with a multitude of activities.
 It is an architecture lover’s dream, with ultramodern skyscrapers, colonial lane houses, and Buddhist temples virtually side-by-side.
 There are exhibitions, jazz clubs, shopping malls and many quaint side streets with small restaurants to sample.
 With friendly local people and a large expatriate community it is easy to make friends.
 Shanghai offers a fast-paced urban lifestyle for the on-the-go professional with simple or sophisticated tastes.
 Travel opportunities abound both domestically and around Asia.

 Several teachers live within a 30-minute walk/10 minute drive of the school in northern Shanghai, though some staff do live closer to downtown.
 Shanghai has a great public transport system and the thousands of taxis offer convenient travel to and from downtown.